republicprotocol/darknode-proxy-go/README.md

 # Darknode UI and CLI

-This is a tool used for generating and serving the Darknode Operator Dashboard and CLI files.
+This is an internal tool used for generating and serving the Darknode Operator Dashboard and CLI files.

 To generate the files for the UI and CLI, run: